ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/cloud.md

 Enter a name for the builder.
 For example, `cloud-builder1`.

-It will take a few minutes to create the new builder, but it will appear on your dashboard with a green check mark saying enabled as shown below:
+It will take a few minutes to create the new builder, but it will appear on your dashboard with a green check mark next to `Enabled` as shown below:

 ![Cloud Builder #center](_images/cloud-builder.png)